Translating Math Sentences into Equations

 • Equation transformation: 34 = 2x.

 Example of translating math sentences into equations.
-The difference between 15 and a number is 10.
+Thirty-four is twice a number written as an equation is 34 = 2x.

 Summary and Practice

-In summary, translating math sentences involves representing them as algebraic equations using variables, operations, and equal signs.
+In this video lesson, we learned that translating math sentences involves representing them as algebraic equations using variables, operations, and equal signs.
+We also discussed the differences between expressions and equations.
 By understanding the language of math, we can represent real-world problems and mathematical concepts in equation form.
 Now that you've learned about translating math sentences, you can apply it to solving word problems.

 Try this practice activity to see what you learned: